 The concept of the volt drop test is simple – it checks the voltage difference between two points.
 The difference in a healthy circuit should not be excessive.
 A large difference in voltage means there’s excessive resistance.

-In the case of our simple test picture, a high resistance reading above .2 would likely be caused by a dirty or loose terminal.
+In the case of our simple test picture, a high resistance reading above .2v could only be caused by a dirty or loose battery terminal, as there are no other components between the two test probes.

-Repeating this test on shorter sections of the circuit helps isolate the exact point of failure.
+Repeating this test on short sections of the circuit helps us isolate the exact point of failure.
+I did say it was simple!

-The same test may be run on the positive side of the circuit, and the same principles apply; however, as said, our threshold is different; on the positive side of the circuit, the voltage difference should not exceed .5v.
+The same test may be run on the positive side of the circuit, and the same principles apply; however, as said, our failure threshold value is different; on the positive side of the circuit, the voltage difference should not exceed .3v.

 As with the ground side test, testing smaller circuit sections helps isolate the fault.